SPIRE: Semantic Prompt-Driven Image Restoration: Method

 Inspired by ControlNet~\cite{controlnet}, we employ an adaptor to model the restoration-aware branch in Eq.~\eqref{eq:text_driven_restoration}.
 First, the pretrained latent diffusion UNet $\boldsymbol\epsilon_{\theta}\left(\boldsymbol{z}_t, t, \cs{} \right)$ is frozen during training to preserve text-to-image prior $\nabla_{\boldsymbol{z}_t} \log p(\boldsymbol{z}_t | \cs{})$.
 Secondly, an encoder initialized from pretrained UNet is finetuned to learn the restoration condition $\nabla_{z_t}\log p( \y{}| \boldsymbol{z}_t,\cres{})$, which takes degradation image $\y{}$, current noisy latents $\ztlatents{}$ and the restoration prompt $\cres{}$ as input.
 The output of encoder is fusion features $\bm{f}_{con}$ for frozen UNet.
 In this way, the choice of ControlNet implementation follows our decoupling analysis in~\cref{eq:text_driven_restoration}.

-\textbf{Conditioning on the Degraded Image $\y{}$.} To feed in the degraded image $\y{}$ to the ControlNet , we apply downsample layers on $\y{}$ to make the feature map matching to the shape of the $\bm{z}_t$, denoted as $\mathcal{E}'(\y{})$. $\mathcal{E}'$ is more compact~\cite{controlnet} than VAE encoder $\mathcal{E}$, and its trainable parameters allow model to perceive and adapt to the degraded images from our synthetic data pipeline.
+\textbf{Conditioning on the Degraded Image $\y{}$.} We apply downsample layers on $\y{}$ to make the feature map matching to the shape of the $\bm{z}_t$, denoted as $\mathcal{E}'(\y{})$. $\mathcal{E}'$ is more compact~\cite{controlnet} than VAE encoder $\mathcal{E}$, and its trainable parameters allow model to perceive and adapt to the degraded images from our synthetic data pipeline.
 Then, we concatenate the downsampled feature map $\mathcal{E}'(\y{})$ with the latent $\bm{z}_t$, and feed them to the ControlNet encoder.

 \textbf{Conditioning on the Restoration Prompt $\cres{}$.} Following~\cite{stable-diffusion}, we first use the vision-language CLIP~\cite{radford2021clip} to infer the text sequence embedding $\bm{e}_r \in \mathbb{R}^{M\times d}$ for $\cres{}$, where $M$ is the number of tokens, and $d=768$ is the dimension of the image-text features.
 Specifically, given a restoration instruction ``\emph{deblur with sigma 3.0}'', CLIP first tokenizes it into a sequence of tokens (e.g., ``\emph{3.0}" is tokenized into [``3'', ``.'', ``0'']) and embeds them into $M$ distinct token embeddings.
-Then, stacked causual transformer layers~\cite{attention_is_all_you_need} are applied on the embedding sequence to contextualize the token embeddings, resulting in $\bm{e}_r$.
+Then, stacked causal transformer layers~\cite{attention_is_all_you_need} are applied on the embedding sequence to contextualize the token embeddings, resulting in $\bm{e}_r$.
 Hence, tokens such as ``\emph{deblur}'' may arm with the numeric information such as ``\emph{3}'', ``\emph{.}'',, and ``\emph{0}'', making it possible for the model to distinguish the semantic difference of strength definition in different restoration tasks.
-Later, the cross-attention process ensures that the information from $\bm{e}_r$ is propogated to the ControlNet feature $f_{con}$.
-We are aware that \cite{Paiss2022NoTokenLeftBehind,paiss2023countclip} finetuned CLIP using contrastive learning, while we found frozen CLIP still works.
+Cross-attention process ensures that the information from $\bm{e}_r$ is propagated to the ControlNet feature $f_{con}$.
+While \cite{Paiss2022NoTokenLeftBehind,paiss2023countclip} finetuned CLIP using contrastive learning, while we found frozen CLIP still works.
 The reason is that the learnable cross-attention layers can somehow ensemble the observations from frozen CLIP and squeeze useful information from it.